EndPointCorp/end-point-blog/2021/01/27/monads-another-functional-programming-tool.html.md

 That’s quite a bit.
 My intuition and object oriented bias make me conclude a few things about this.
 This tells me that monads must be some sort of pattern where you have a class that augments other objects (like a decorator or wrapper).
 This class can implement some behavior, some computations (which can be considered boilerplate) which wrapped objects can take advantage of.

 The encapsulated behavior/​computation/​boilerplate is generic though, so there should be great flexibility as to which types of objects can be wrapped in a monad.
-They also allow the decorated object to be operated on via method composition.
-That is, chaining together method calls, where the result of one method is the parameter for the next one.
+They also allow the decorated object to be operated on via method composition, that is, chaining together method calls, where the result of one method is the parameter for the next one.
 Maybe with a fluent API.

 Wikipedia also touches on how they can be useful: